B-Renz/5StepDesigner/README.md

 - Ensure that fonts and images are properly sized, text borders and buttons are properly styled
 - Ensure every content that the user is expected to 'click' on has a pointer over the element when hovering over it
 - Ensure that the layout and content are properly sized and moved according to each responsive layout
     - When you squeeze and stretch the width of the viewport window, does everything fall into place?
-How about when you squeeze and stretch the height?
+How about when you squeeze and stretch the height? <br />
     **{gif}**
-- Color anything you'd like
+- Color anything you'd like <br />
-*Note: It's usually best practice to always have some tone of color for the negative space on your page instead of pure white*
+*Note: It's usually best practice to always have some tone of color for the negative space on your page instead of pure white* <br />
 **{img}____{img}**

 # 4. Refine <a name ="refine"></a>